JasonAHeron/who_is_home/README.md

 A program to perform arp-scans of a network and print to a webpage whether or not someone is on the wireless network based on the presence of a phone's MAC address.

+Requires:

+1. arp-scan program

+2. webserver

+3. wireless card

-Requires arp-scan program and root access to the machine running the program
+4. root access to the machine running the program

 Setup: